ahmadalwy3/ahmadalwy3/Advanced-settings.md

   the filter(s) was created

 If no placeholder is found in `autoCommentFilterTemplate`, this will disable auto-commenting.
-So one can use `-` to disable auto-commenting.
+So one can use `-` or `none` to disable auto-commenting.

 ***